+What is ALL?

 ALL Policies (reference for Parents) (PDF)

-- ALL registrations are handled online, via this form: ALL Fall 2023 Registration
+- ALL registrations are handled online, via Homeroom: ALL Winter 2024 Registration

-- Payment: Online (preferred) or via check made payable to Longfellow PTO, delivered to Deb Taylor at front desk.
+- Payment: Online (preferred) or via check made payable to Longfellow PTO, delivered to Yulonda Nicols at front desk.
 Please specify your child’s name/course name on the memo line.

 - Scholarships: A limited number of need-based scholarships are available based on eligibility for free or reduced-fee lunch.
 You can apply for one scholarship per child per session.
-If applying for a scholarship, there is a question on the ALL Registration Form where this can be indicated.
-If you are registering for two or more classes, please submit additional form responses as non-scholarship submissions.
+If applying for a scholarship, reach out to [email protected] for a registration code

 - Classes are filled on a first come, first served basis.